wkumari/draft-vandergaast-edns-client-subnet/README.md

               Terminology", RFC 7719, DOI 10.17487/RFC7719, December
               2015, <http://www.rfc-editor.org/info/rfc7719>.

-Contavalli, et al.       Expires August 28, 2015               [Page 25]

-Internet-Draft        Client Subnet in DNS Queries         February 2015

 Appendix A.  Document History

    [RFC Editor: Please delete this section before publication.]

    -06 to -07:

-   o  Minor comments from Suzanne, Mukund, Jinmei and from the IESG.
+   o  Minor comments from Suzanne, Mukund, Jinmei and from the IESG on
+      the dnsop list.

+   o  Incorporated feedback from conference call with Mukund and Evan,
+      notably clarifying what prefix length to associate with answers in the cache, how and why to deaggregate, and some DNSSEC stuff.

    -05 to -06: